Elvis-562/Final.project/README.md

 This is where I made  use of visualizations to generate insights for the business stakeholders.

-Here, I am going to display the  visuals that I used in tableau.
+Here, I am going to display the  visuals that I used in Tableau.
+## Visualization 1
 ![Top 10 Riskiest Aircrafts](https://github.com/user-attachments/assets/fc3f8fca-3649-43c8-a6fb-b65abf99258f)
 This Bar chart shows the relationship between total fatal injuries and make.
 ## Observation
 * The make with the highest number of fatalities is Cessna hence Cessna will offer high risks if shareholders were to invest in the aircraft.

+## Visualization 2
 ![Top 10 Safest Aircrafts](https://github.com/user-attachments/assets/5c029dad-9ffa-4e66-8688-2d20173c12f0)
 ## Observation
 * The safest aircraft as displayed by the bar chart is Boeing.
+## Visualization 3
 ![Total Uninjured by Purpose Of Flight(1)](https://github.com/user-attachments/assets/700ffe7f-0d7d-4e40-b4d5-3922e557534c)

-This is  a bar chart showing the  relationship between purpose of flight and the number of uninjured passengers.
+This is  a bar chart showing the  relationship between Purpose of flight and the number of uninjured passengers.

 ## Observation
 * The most common reason for passengers to take flights is personal flights.
 ## Interactive dashboard

 I made use of three interactive dashboards.
+## Dashboard 1
 ![Dashboard Comparing Riskiest and Safest Aircrafts](https://github.com/user-attachments/assets/02f67a0a-1b80-4313-a448-49ede1d9f8b5)

 This is a dashboard comparing the riskiest and the safest aircraft.
+## Dashboard 2
 ![Dashboard Comparing Purpose of flight](https://github.com/user-attachments/assets/9d111a31-74cb-4050-a74b-95d6a03772ef)

 This is a  dashboard comparing the total fatal injuries and uninjured in purpose of flight.
+## Dashboard 3
 ![Dashboard Comparing Fatal Injuries and Uninjured by Model and Weather Condition](https://github.com/user-attachments/assets/5e2763ad-5511-498d-825b-8d41291aa7b4)

 The dashboard above compares total fatal injuries and total uninjured by model and weather condition.

-From the dashboard we can see the make and models and how their are affected by weather.
+From the dashboard we can see the make and models and how they are affected by weather.
 ## Observation
 Boeing model 737 has a higher number of uninjured among the other Boeing models hence I would preferably advise the shareholders to invest in that model since it's more durable against any weather condition.